CubiCasa/cubicasa-ios-sdk-example-project/README.md

 Make sure the Xcode build target is set to 'Embed & Sign' the `CubiCaptureSDK` library (in 'General -> Frameworks, Libraries and Embedded Content').
 In the target's Build Settings, your Runpath Search Paths setting needs to contain `@executable_path/Frameworks`.

 ### Cocoapods
-Cocoapods is no longer supported.
+Cocoapods support is available as well.
+The folder `CubiCaptureDemo_CocoaPods` contains the Cocoapods version of the demo project.

 ## Device Orientation